-1.2 HV-connectors & EMC

-The transfer impedance according to IEC 62153-4-3 is the measure for the screening effectiveness of screened electrical cables, connectors, cable assemblies and components at frequencies up to approx. 30 MHz.
-Above 30 MHz, the screening attenuation according to IEC 62153-4-4 is the measure of the screening effectiveness [1], [2], [8].
+HV-connectors & EMC.
+The transfer impedance according to IEC 62153-4-3 is the measure for the screening effectiveness of screened electrical cables, connectors, cable assemblies and components at frequencies up to approximately 30 MHz.
+Above 30 MHz, the screening attenuation according to IEC 62153-4-4 is the measure of the screening effectiveness^{1,2,8}.

-For the connection of the connectors and the components, shielded aluminum and copper cables with cross-sections of 16 mm to 50 mm are used, which are assembled with appropriate HV connectors.
+For the connection of the connectors and the components, shielded aluminum and copper cables with cross-sections of 16 mm2 to 50 mm2 are used, which are assembled with appropriate HV connectors.

-HV cables and connectors must, for example, have a continuous current carrying capacity of 280 A at 23 °C or 195 A at 83 °C, while the transfer impedance (also after aging) must be between 2 m $\Omega$ and 10 m $\Omega$ depending on the application.
-In the range up to 300 MHz, screening attenuation of up to 70 dB is required.
+HV cables and connectors must, for example, have a continuous current carrying capacity of 280 A at 23°C or 195 A at 83°C, while the transfer impedance (also after aging) must be between $2 \text{ m}\Omega$ and $10 \text{ m}\Omega$ depending on application.
+Also, in the range of up to 300 MHz, screening attenuation up to 70 dB is required.

 The screening attenuation value of 70 dB on screened cables can be achieved only with a screen construction made of a combination of braiding and foil.
-Screens made from just one braid achieve a maximum screening attenuation of approx. 45 dB.
+Screens made from just one braid achieve a maximum screening attenuation of approximately 45 dB.